Netesh5/football-prediction/README.md

+# Footballprediction

+ * A new Flutter project.This app uses Restful api from Rapid api .
+Contains all the match prediction of ongoing and tomorrow matches.

-# footballprediction
+# Screenshots :

-A new Flutter project.

 ## Getting Started